ram6ler/packhorse/tools/input/dataframe.md

 #### Templates

-A *template* is a string such as `"{species}-{id}"` that is used to generate string values from the categoric values in each row of a data frame, which can then be used as a filter or to generate new columns.
+A *template* is a string such as `"{species}-{id}"` that is used to generate *strings* from the values in each row of a data frame, which can then be used as a filter or to generate new columns.
+Although numeric variable names can be included in a template (for example *id* might be a numeric column), templates are generally intended for generating strings from categories.

 For example, say we want to only see the rows in `petals` for which the species is *versicolor*: